-My name is Hector but everyone calls me Victor.
-Sadly, from a very early age I became a criminal, and things got increasingly worse until finally I ended up in a juvenile detention center after I was charged with assault and armed robbery.
-Instead of getting turned around in prison, I became even more worldly and I was drawn deeper into the world of crime.
-When I got out of prison I became a bodyguard for a drug cartel in the jungle.
-This cartel was located in a region that was well known for drug trafficking, crime, violence, and violent crimes against the local population.
+My name is Hector, but everyone calls me Victor.
+Sadly, from a very early age, I became a criminal, and I became increasingly worse until finally ending up in a juvenile detention center after being charged with assault and armed robbery.
+Instead of getting turned around in prison, I became even more worldly and was drawn deeper into the world of crime.
+When I got out of prison, I became a bodyguard for a drug cartel in the jungle.
+This cartel was located in a region that was well-known for drug trafficking, crime, and violent crimes against the local population.
 Many people feared me, but there were also times when I was pursued like an animal by other men who wanted to kill me.

 I also worked as a drug trafficker, taking drugs to Lima whenever I traveled there with my girlfriend and my children.
 I would take the drugs and distribute them to other sellers in Lima, but I had become such a drug addict that I often consumed all of the drugs myself.
 My addiction became so strong that none of the other dealers trusted me to sell drugs anymore.
 Drugs had rendered me useless even to them.
 I could no longer do the job, and because of this, I lost my girlfriend and my children.